 Jack Bogle, Father Of Simple Investing, Dies At 89

-Jack Bogle, the founder of Vanguard who created the first index mutual fund in 1975, died Wednesday at the age of 89, the company said.
+Jack Bogle, the founder of Vanguard who created the first index mutual fund for individual investors in 1975, died Wednesday at the age of 89, the company said.

+Bogle started a revolution in the way people invest.
 He believed that investors should own a mix of bonds and stocks but shouldn't pay investment managers to pick them.

 So he had the idea of letting investors buy an index that represented the entire stock market, instead of individual companies.
 That's why among the most popular investments now are low-cost funds that represent the S&P 500 index of the largest American companies.